fastify/fastify-swagger/README.md

   }
 }
 ```
-Note: You need to specify `type` property when you decorate the response headers, otherwise the schema will be modified by Fastify.

 <a name="route.response.empty_body"></a>
 ##### Different content types responses
-**Note:** not supported by Swagger (OpenAPI v2), [only OpenAPI v3](https://swagger.io/docs/specification/describing-responses/)
+> 🛈 Note: Supported [only by OpenAPI v3](https://swagger.io/docs/specification/describing-responses/), not Swagger (OpenAPI v2).

-Different content types responses are supported by `@fastify/swagger` and `@fastify`.
+Different content types are supported by `@fastify/swagger` and `@fastify`.
-Please use `content` for the response otherwise Fastify itself will fail to compile the schema:
+Use `content` for the response to prevent Fastify from failing to compile the schema:

 ```js
 {